lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

 Once the image appears, press any key in the output window to exit.
-As the application exits, the "-pc" argument will cause it to output eht performance counts for the face detection model.
+As the application exits, the "-pc" argument will cause it to output the performance counts for the face detection model.
 At the top of the performance output you should see something similar to below.
 Note the “execType” field where it is specifies the same name as the “layerType” field (e.g. “ScaleShift”) which indicates the MYRIAD plugin executed the layer.

 ```
 subgraph1: Mul1_/Fused_Mul...
 EXECUTED       layerType: ScaleShift         realTime: 4319       cpu: 4319           execType: ScaleShift